An Evolution Equation Approach to Linear Quantum Field Theory: Introduction

-Let us identify our spacetime $M$ with $I\times\Sigma$, where $I$ describes the time and $\Sigma$ is a spacelike Cauchy hypersurface.
-We consider two cases: \begin{enumerate} \item the {\em slab geometry}, where $I=]t_-,t_+[$ is a finite interval, \item $I=\mathbb{R}$. \end{enumerate} In the latter case we assume in addition that the Klein-Gordon equation is asymptotically stationary in the future and in the past.
-In our opinion such systems are natural from the physical point of view -- asymptotic stationarity is a necessary condition to apply the ideas of scattering theory, which is the main means of extracting useful information from QFT.
-As we will see, the asymptotic stationarity also allows us to introduce natural definitions of distinguished non-classical propagators.
+In our opinion the assumption of asymptotic stationarity and stability in Case (2) is natural from the physical point of view.
+Asymptotic stationarity is a necessary condition to apply the ideas of scattering theory, which is the main means of extracting useful information from QFT.
+Stability is satisfied in typical physics applications.

+Non-classical propagators are associated with special boundary conditions in the past and future.
+After quantization, they will be used to encode Fock representations of Canonical Commutation Relation.
+In this subsection we will describe them without a reference to quantum fields, as a part of an operator-theoretic analysis of the Klein--Gordon operator.

+Consider first Case (1).
+In order to define non-classical propagators at time $t_+$ and $t_-$ we fix a pair of admissible involutions $S_+$, resp.\ $S_-$.
+They lead to corresponding projections $\Pi_\pm^{(+)}$ and $\Pi_\pm^{(-)}$.
+The choice of $S_\pm$ is to a large extent arbitrary, although one can argue that those satisfying the so-called \emph{Hadamard property} \cite{radzikowski,fewster-verch:necessary,wald:backreaction} are more physical than the others.

+In Case (2) it is natural to select the admissible involutions $S_\pm$ given by the sign of the generator of the dynamics at $t\to\pm\infty$.
+(Recall that we assume that the evolution is asymptotically stationary and stable.)
+Thus $\Pi_\pm^{(+)}$ is the projection onto ``in/out positive frequency modes'' and $\Pi_\pm^{(-)}$ onto ``in/out negative frequency modes''.

+The projections $\Pi_\pm^{(+)}$ and $\Pi_\pm^{(-)}$ naturally define two pairs of bisolutions of the Klein--Gordon equation, $G_\pm^{(+)}$ and $G_\pm^{(-)}$.
+The identity~\eqref{idi2} now splits into two independent identities